MIT-Scioly/MIT-Scioly.github.io/tournament-day-info.md

 layout: default
 keywords: "tournament day info"
 ---
-_Last updated: January 21, 2025_
+_Last updated: June 10, 2025_

-## Teams

-The updated team list with team numbers can be found [here](docs/2025_teams.pdf).
-Homerooms will be added closer to the tournament date.

-## Schedule

-A full event schedule for the tournament can be found [here](docs/2025_Events_Schedule.pdf).
-Event rooms will be added closer to the tournament date.
+More information will be released closer to the tournament date.

-## Campus Map

-A campus map with suggested paths can be found [here](docs/2025_map.png).

 <!--